sathishbeloved/NodeJS-cloud-filestore-with-AWS-S3-bucket/README.md

 nodemon start

 ```
-- Enter your query(*e.g. 'Prank Videos', 'Shreya Ghosal', 'Girls like you' etc.*) to browse videos.

-- **Click on `Search` icon.**
+- In the main page upload the files you want to store in cloud.

-- Navigate through the dropdown menu to sort the results.
+- **Click on `View` icon to view the existing files.**